 You have questions?
 We have answers.
 If your question is not answered here, please email [email protected]

 SCA Giving Day is a 24-hour online fundraising event where alumni, parents, staff, family, and friends come together to support the organization’s mission of developing the next generation of conservation leaders.
-Our event on September 22, 2020, will be the first of its kind for SCA and we hope you will join with us to support SCA conservation projects across the country.
+Our event on September 20, 2022, will be our fourth annual event and we hope you will join with us to support SCA conservation projects across the country.